Planning a camping trip this year? Here are some helpful tips from fellow campers that will help you and your family keep organized.

 Keep a Camping Log

 We start out by recording the time and mileage between our house and the campsite.
-I usually include a description, what we liked or disliked about the property and take a photograph to help us remember the grounds.
-This helps us to keep organized when we decide to reserve our next camping trip.
+I usually include a description and what we liked or disliked about the property and take a photograph so we remember the grounds.
+This helps when we decide to reserve our next camping trip!

 Submitted By: Joyce Johnson

-Make a drawing of the storage areas in your RV or camper and list the contents of each area so you can see at a glance where all the items are stored.
+Make a drawing of the storage areas in your RV or camper and list the contents of each storage area so you can see at a glance where the item you need is without fumbling in the dark or opening each cupboard.
 Update the list as you add or delete equipment.

 Submitted By: Rosemary McLain

-Use an empty coffee container to store plastic bags that can be used to collect trash.
-I also drill holes in the bottom of cans and stick the shaft of my screwdrivers inside.
-It keeps them organized and all in one place.
+Don't throw away that big coffee container when you're done with it, it will hold around 40 plastic bags that can be used to collect trash.
+For my RV, I drill holes in the bottom of the can stick the shaft of my screwdrivers in.
+It keeps them neat and all in one place.

 Submitted By: Dale Hellman